 Emily: Interesting to say that as looking back at the witchcraft trials, the elderly women were very much mistrusted over the “elderly” aspect?

 Yes, partly but the witch trials are rather complicated with gender again and how these elderly women were mostly in their forties.
-However what is interesting is looking at the carved cadavers and how they show how people did die in their seventies and not in their forties as we would like to think far back in the past.
+However what is interesting is looking at the carved cadavers and how they showed death, why people did die in their seventies and not in their forties as we would like to think far back in the past.
 When referring to unusual visual stimuli it does provide us with a different perception of the past regarding the elderly and how death was presented.
 Going back to the question looking at how the elderly were mistrusted they were in the sense that through birthing many babies they acquired much practical wisdom.
 In this sense the church and some men did not really like that and how the everyday vernacular power of these women seemingly threatened them.

 Sam: Would you say that would apply to anything out of the norm?